 - · Microsoft Windows

 - Linux

 - Mac OS X

 - Solaris

-Supported Java versions are OpenJDK version 7 (currently only available for Linux), Oracle Java 7 (JDK) and Oracle Java 6 (JDK) 1.
-Other Java versions may work, but are not officially supported by the deegree development team deegree webservices downloads are available on the deegree home page.
-You have the choice of two flavors:
+Supported Java versions are OpenJDK version 7 (currently only available for Linux), Oracle Java 7 (JDK) and Oracle Java 6 (JDK).
+Other Java versions may work, but are not officially supported by the deegree development team.

 2.2 Downloading